Save and organize

 Many features allow you to save your content like songs, exercises, chord progressions, drum patterns or fretboard quizzes.
 All of these features do have the same menus.

 - The Folder menu is the menu to organize your items.
-It allows you to create something new, such as a song or exercise, save it, or reopen your saved items.
+It allows you to create something new, such as a song or exercise, save it, reopen your saved items or Open At Random.
 It hosts also functionality to share the item or to add notes

-- The Navigation menu to move between screens/features
+- The Navigation menu in the upper left corner to move between screens/features

-- Moreover (⋮) menu for on-screen actions, settings and help
+- Moreover (⋮) menu upper right corner for on-screen actions, settings and help

 - Click on the item name to go directly to the table of contents